 A phosphate binder, vitamin D, or calcium supplement may be needed depending on your nutrient status.
 As always do not supplement without getting advice from your healthcare team.

-Protein intake should also be limited in people with uremia.
-Recommendations are between 0.8 and 1 grams of protein per kilogram of weight.
-This means if you weigh 100 lbs you should be getting between 36 and 45 grams of protein a day.
+This means if you weigh 150 lbs you should be getting between 54 and 67 grams of protein a day.

 Nutrition for Electrolyte Disorders (Salt and Water Retention)